We Help You Understand Your Options

 What Is A Living Will?

 Your living will is your advance written declaration, specifically instructing your doctor, your hospital or another health care professional to use, withhold or withdraw life-sustaining measures or treatment, if you are terminally ill and no longer possess the capacity to make that decision yourself.
-Under Georgia law, if you are in a coma and aren’t expected to ever come out of it, or if you have a condition whereby your doctor deems you unable to recover, your living will can direct that you continue to receive all necessary treatment, or that you continue to receive pain medication, but have food, water or both withdrawn.
+Under Georgia law, if you are in a coma and aren’t expected to ever come out of it, or if you have a condition whereby your doctor deems you unable to recover from it, your living will can direct that you continue to receive all necessary treatment, or that you continue to receive pain medication, but have food, water or both withdrawn.

 Essentially, a living will directs your doctor’s actions when the use of life-sustaining treatment would serve only to postpone the moment of death or to maintain you in a permanent unconscious state, but would provide no cure for your condition.
 As we have seen from the Terri Schiavo case in Florida, without a living will, families can battle, sometimes bitterly, and life savings can be exhausted on court battles which could last for years.